hgallery/GeneralStats/README.md

 **About Functional Programming:**

 It is aimed at having Lambda functions only in pure functional form.
-A Lambda function is considered pure if it meets these requirements:
+A function is considered pure if it meets these requirements:

 - The return value of the function depends only on the input parameters passed to the function.
 - The execution of the function brings no side effects.
 (Search for this topic on the Internet if further information is required.)